 Splenectomy - post-surgery syndrome; Overwhelming post-splenectomy infection; OPSI; Splenectomy - reactive thrombocytosis

-Post-splenectomy syndrome can occur after surgery to remove the spleen.
-It consists of a group of symptoms and signs such as:
+Post-splenectomy complications can occur after surgery to remove the spleen.
+Complications may include:

 - Blood clots

 - Increased risk for severe infections from bacteria such as Streptococcus pneumoniae and Neisseria meningitidis

 - Thrombocytosis (increased platelet count, which can cause blood clots)

 Connell NT, Shurin SB, Schiffman F. The spleen and its disorders.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 160.

 Croce MA, Fitzgerald M. The injured spleen.
 In: Cameron AM, Cameron JL, eds.
 Current Surgical Therapy.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:1194-1196.

 Nassar AK, Hawn M. The spleen.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 St Louis, MO: Elsevier; 2022:chap 57.